Fiji Islands & People

 Yaqona, also known around the Pacific as 'kava', is Fiji's national drink.
 Made from the pulverised root of a kava plant, it has long been known to have medicinal qualities.

-The drinking of kava is a tradition, which is said to have originated with the Tongans.
+The drinking of kava is a tradition that is said to have originated with the Tongans.
 Legend has it that the plant sprang from the grave of a Tongan princess who died of a broken heart.

 This formal ceremony for special guests will be experienced during your visit to a Yasawa Island village with Blue Lagoon Cruises.